Sports Medicine Fellowship

-Professor and Chairman of Orthopaedic Surgery at Boston Medical Center, Dr. Thomas Einhorn oversees the fellowship program.
-Dr. Robert Nicoletta, a former graduate of the Boston University Sports Medicine Fellowship and an Assistant Professor of Orthopaedic Surgery at Boston University, directs the fellow’s educational, clinical and surgical responsibilities.
-Dr. Cory Edgar, an Assistant Professor of Orthopaedic Surgery and graduate of the UConn Sports Medicine Fellowship Program serves as faculty within the Division of Sports Medicine at Boston University Medical Center, co-coordinating the fellows academic, research and clinical responsibilities.
+Program Director, Dr. Robert Nicoletta, a former graduate of the Boston University Sports Medicine Fellowship and an Assistant Professor of Orthopaedic Surgery at Boston University, directs the fellow’s educational, clinical and surgical responsibilities.
+Dr. Xinning Li, an Assistant Professor of Orthopaedic Surgery serves as faculty within the Division of Sports Medicine at Boston University Medical Center, co-coordinating the fellows academic, research and clinical responsibilities.

 The goals and responsibilities of this fellowship include a sophisticated subspecialty surgical experience at Boston Medical Center.
 Due to the fellow’s rigorous clinical, research, and teaching responsibilities, the Department of Orthopaedic Surgery will only consider applicants who have successfully completed and graduated from ACGME-accredited programs in orthopaedic surgery.